 But put aside the fact that when Osama bin Laden was considering leaving Afghanistan due to tensions with the Taliban in late 1998 and early 1999, it was to Baghdad he was considering moving.
 Put aside that Saddam’s intelligence agencies funded the 2002 bombing by al-Qaeda’s Abu Sayyaf Group that killed Sgt.
 Mark Wayne Jackson, the only American soldier killed by terrorism in the Philippines.
 Even leave alone the ever-thorny matter of Ansar al-Islam, through which Saddam and al-Qaeda collaborated in waging war on the Kurdish autonomous government in northern Iraq.

 Just look at JTJ/AQI and Zarqawi: When did they arrive on Iraqi soil?
-April 2002, and Zarqawi was in Baghdad by May with a dozen other senior al-Qaeda members, and a flow of jihadists continued into Baghdad in the summer and fall of 2002, including Zarqawi’s successor, Abu Hamza al-Muhajir (a.k.a.
-Abu Ayyub al-Masri) and Abu Hammam as-Suri, who was, until his apparent demise in March, head of the military for Jabhat an-Nusra, al-Qaeda’s Syrian branch.
+April 2002.
+Zarqawi was then in Baghdad by May, with a dozen senior al-Qaeda members, and a flow of jihadists continued into Baghdad in the summer and fall of 2002, including Zarqawi’s successor, Abu Hamza al-Muhajir.
 It was Saddam who opened the door and provided the crucial start-up help to the men who would form IS.